dehne/PentagonTilingPuzzle/README.md

 pentagons are one of fifteen classes of irregular pentagons that can tile the plane.
 (See https://en.wikipedia.org/wiki/Pentagonal_tiling.)

-The these pentagons tile in the "wallpaper" style, meaning there is a group of adjacent pentagons that, taken as a whole, will tile the plane purely by translation (i.e., by duplicating and sliding the group around appropriately).
+These pentagons tile in the "wallpaper" style, meaning there is a group of adjacent pentagons that, taken as a whole, will tile the plane purely by translation (i.e., by duplicating and sliding the group around appropriately).